csh970605/csh970605.github.io/_posts/2023-08-21-Simulation.md

 mermaid: true
 ---

-# What is Simulation?
+# What is a Simulation?

-Simulation is one of the composition of [ROS](https://csh970605.github.io/posts/ROS/).<br>
+A Simulation is one of the components of [ROS](https://csh970605.github.io/posts/ROS/).<br>

-Simulation is used to control a robot in a virtual space.
+A Simulation is used to control a robot in a virtual space.

 <br><br><br><br>